 Start slow.
 We’re not qualifying for the Olympics.

 Go out and just do a five/ ten minute walk around your block.
 That’s it, that’s all you need to do to start.
 Sounds easy doesn’t it?
 So what are you waiting for?

 *For the next three weeks just find the time to do that, walk 2 – 3 times a week for about 10 minutes and sign up to my newsletter to get the next training session.

 And where do you get the time?
 Well you’ve just read this which would have taken a few minutes, so now you only need to find a couple more.
 But seriously, how do you get to work?
 Do you drive?
 Can you park five minutes away from the office?
 Get off the bus a stop early?
 Now I can hear you say “But to do that I’ll have to wake up five minutes earlier!”
 Yes you will, but believe me, it will be worth it!

-*Always remember to go for a medical check-up before starting any exercise regime and if during exercise you feel pain of any kind stop immediately.
+*Always remember to go for a medical check-up before starting any exercise regimen and if during exercise you feel pain of any kind stop immediately.